iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > I had heard good things about this app, unfortunately the app cuts off quite frequently and this is really disheartening when you are in the middle of a run.
 If they get this bug fixed then I would give it 5 stars.<br> :date: __2020-12-27 21:06:48__

-> The app is a great idea and well thought out.
-Having a coach is nice and I like that it has a reminder feature.
-However, the app consistantly crashes at least twice during a run.
-Not so bad when you are on a walking session, but particularly annoying when you are running.
-I have set the recommended power settings for my phone but it still crashes.
-Also it often asks me to reset the trainer as the audio is not available or my phone is out of memory (not true).So nice idea if it worked properly.<br> :date: __2020-12-09 12:26:39__

-> I was really pleased with this app however on week two it lost all of the sound (the instructions) which quite frankly makes it useless.
-I have uninstalled and reinstalled multiple times but it hasn't made the slightest bit of difference.
-A real shame!<br> :date: __2020-12-08 14:46:07__

-> I love the guides running, however the app simply doesn't work properly.
-I have changed the settings to manage manually multiple times yet it always stops mid run.
-Whenever you reopen the app, you have to start the run all over again.
-Please fix this, it's a real pity.<br> :date: __2020-12-06 15:49:04__

-> Lovely app but the sound would not work.
-Had to run holding the phone so I could see the instructions.
-I have a Pixel 3 and wonder if this is the reason it doesn't work properly.
-Would really like to be able to use this app fully!<br> :date: __2020-12-02 09:31:02__

 #### 1-star reviews